sqwr/swebrequest/filter.md

 ### Filter as a function
+In case the declarative properties provided above do not meet your needs, you can write your own filter function.
+If you have additional runtime options to be inclueded in the same `filter` option, you can specify the custom filter function under `filter.func` as shown in the Table below.
+Otherwise, the whole `filter` option can be specified as a function (with the same signature as `filter.func`).

 | Property | Description | Types / Values |
 --- | --- | --- |
 `func` | define custom filtering logic | `(details: Details) => boolean` returns `true` for matching, and false otherwise |

+As one can observe, the filter function is passed the exact same [details](#details.md) as listeners.
+Unless it is absolutely necessary, one should prefer rather doing the filtering directly within the listener function, and continue its execution is all the conditions of the custom filter functions are met.

 ## Runtime options
+Filter options represent the mechanism by which runtime options are passed to listeners.
+Indeed, as all filter options are added to the [details.filter](details.md#runtime-properties) of listener parameters, one can add custom options to filters and recover them at runtime under `details.filter`

 ### Cache storage options